FIWARE/tutorials.Extended-Properties/README.md

 ]
 ```

-Now, I wanted to receive the response but corresponding to the *Finish* language:
+Now, I wanted to receive the response but corresponding to the *Finnish* language:

 #### :eight: Request: